It now takes just seconds to scan your energy bill's personalised QR code to get an instant energy comparison. uSwitch explains how to do it.

 - You scanned a non-energy bill code

-1. If you have definitely scanned a code from your bill, check if there is another code included - some bills have two codes.
+1. If you have definitely scanned a code from the right bill, check if there is another code included - some bills have two codes.

 The wrong code is smaller and located by the address.
 It looks a lot like a QR code but it isn't — it's a code that is used by post officials to track returned post.

-Check the rest of your bill pages for the right code — it might be located by TCR information and should have supporting text by it to explain what it is and what it's for.
+Check the rest of your bill pages for the right code — it should have supporting text by it to explain what it is and what it's for.
 The correct code should be at least 2 cm x 2 cm.

 2. Because energy comparison bill scanning apps are only designed to scan one type of code, if you scan any other kind you'll get an error.